 Schedules will be available through the mobile app closer to the Orientation session.

-Transfer students who are unable to participate in the early registration period must come to Orientation in order to meet with an advisor and register for classes.
+Transfer students who are unable to participate in the early registration period will meet with an advisor and register for classes in the afternoon at Transfer Orientation.
 Note: there are other topics covered at Orientation, so transfer students who are already registered should still sign up and attend.

 IMPORTANT: Advising and evaluation of credit will be based on the official transcripts received.
 It is the student’s responsibility to confirm the arrival of transcripts prior to advising and registration.

-Your advisor will determine whether the math placement test is required or recommended during the transfer credit evaluation, prior to your meeting to pre-register.
-You will receive instructions about the placement test when setting up the pre-registration appointment, and will need to have completed their initial ALEKS assessment online in order to keep their advising appointment.
+Your advisor will determine whether the ALEKS math placement test is required or recommended during the transfer credit evaluation, prior to your meeting to pre-register.
+You will receive instructions about the placement test through Hillstart, and will need to have completed their initial ALEKS assessment online in order to keep their advising appointment.

 The ALEKS math placement test is an opportunity to ensure that you are placed into an appropriate first math course and to brush up on skills, if necessary, to achieve the best placement.
 Along with your initial placement, this assessment will create an individualized study plan, provide targeted tutorials, and allow you to retest to place into a higher-level course, if desired.